 Tracking the movements

 You need to have a keen eye on what, exactly, the coins you buy are doing.
 As with all investments, your goal should be to grow the value of your cryptocurrency and to sell them at a profit, whether to give an income or to reinvest.
-As such, you should compare tools like crypto portfolio trackers that allow you to monitor the movements of the currencies you have currently invested in, to know when to sell, when to buy more, and to build an effective long-term strategy.
+As such, you should compare tools like crypto portfolio trackers or even learn how to build a cryptocurrency exchange yourself that allows you to monitor the movements of the currencies you have currently invested in, to know when to sell, when to buy more, and to build an effective long-term strategy.
 Decent crypto trackers can offer comparisons of different coins, monitor your trade orders, as well as giving alerts to real-time price movements in the crypto world.
 This way you can stay plugged into the market and make a move precisely when you need to.

 Mind where you keep your coins

 Where do the coins that you buy end up?
 There are a few options here.
 Online wallets are known as “hot” wallets, offline are known as “cold” wallets.
 There is a risk to keeping all your coins in hot wallets, as they can be stolen with ease, but they can also be sold with more ease.
 Conversely, cold wallets are less accessible but safer.
 There are also trading platforms and funds that will invest in coins for you, but you won’t actually receive the coins, they will be kept by the company that manages the investment for you.
 Naturally, this carries some level of risk, so you have to make sure you trust whatever device, software, or organization is keeping a hold of your crypto coins.